zacwong2151/tp/docs/DeveloperGuide.md

 1. User <u>lists all volunteering events (UCE02)</u>.
 2. User <u>lists all volunteers (UCV02)</u>.
-3. User requests to remove a specific volunteer in the volunteer list into a specific event in the event list
+3. User requests to remove a specific volunteer in the volunteer list from a specific event in the event list
-4.  iVolunteer removes the volunteer in the event.
+4.  iVolunteer removes the volunteer from the event.

     Use case ends.